sleeping126/alex/contents/user-manual/README.md

 #### Export & Import

 If you want to save a set of symbols for another project or use already existing ones, the export and import function might be of interest for you.
-Note that when exporting symbols, their revision, id and group are deleted in order to be compatible with other projects.
+Note that when exporting symbols, their id and group are deleted in order to be compatible with other projects.

 ALEX supports the import from and export in a JSON file.
 Technically, the possibility of creating symbols with a simple